utshomax/postman-docs/src/pages/docs/administration/scim-provisioning/configuring-scim-with-azure-ad.md

 1. Once your configuration is complete, set the **Provisioning Status** to **On**.
 1. Select **Save**.

-Once the first cycle has started, you can select **Provisioning logs** in the Azure AD left panel to monitor the actions done in Postman by the provisioning service.
+Once the first cycle has started, you can select **Provisioning logs** in the Azure AD left pane to monitor the actions done in Postman by the provisioning service.